poutinedev/timeular-cli/README.md

 ## Road Map

-- Set up the reporting so you can specify a date range rather than only be "today"
+- Set up the reporting so you can specify a date range rather than a single day
 - Get specific Activity or Mentions
 - Move console.log into its own library, with colors and fancy displays depending on status
 - Start and stop timers